Why do you want a book cover, anyway?

 - You’ll work with me on the process, but not take over.
 You won’t make samples in Word or Publisher of what you think your cover should look like, and expect me to follow your explicit instructions.
 You won’t tell me what fonts and colors to use (or at the very least, you’ll listen when I tell you it looks amateurish and homemade, and give me the freedom to choose better ones for you).

 - You want a winning cover that has a solid, emotional, immediate impact.
 This is about the big picture, the first and only impression.
 You won’t fret and worry about the little details, or want to see one hundred variations while ignoring my recommendations.

 - You’re not in a huge rush.
-While I tend to be pretty responsive and quick to make changes, we’ll get along much better if you understand I’ve got a lot on my plate and can’t always get back to you immediately.
+While I tend to be pretty responsive and quick to make changes, we’ll get along much better if you understand designing a cover is a process.

 - You’ve already published at least one book.
 Not a deal-breaker, but inexperienced authors often don’t know what they want and are harder to please.
 They are also less likely to listen to my advice or make smart cover design choices.
 The first book is almost always a learning process, and while I’m happy to hold your hand, be patient and walk you through the self-publishing process, being too concerned with your feelings and compromising my design standards can lead to a sub-standard cover, and I’m no longer willing to make anything less than amazing.

 What you can count on from me…

 Professional authors want the cover that will produce the most sales and best reviews – and they understand that nothing else matters.